-In order to enforce Zero Trust policies, you need to have real-time visibility into user credentials.
+To enforce Zero Trust policies, you need real-time visibility into user credentials.

-“Zero trust” sounds like a good idea when you can’t trust the connection, device, or network in question.
+“Zero trust” sounds like a good idea when you can’t trust the connection, device, or network.

 Today’s networks are hostile environments.
 They are ripe for attack because they host business-critical applications and data.

-One of the most effective ways for businesses to limit access to their networks, applications, and data is to use zero trust.
+One of the most effective ways businesses limit access to their networks, applications, and data is to use zero trust.

 A hacked account that passes authentication methods at a network perimeter device should nevertheless be examined for each subsequent session or endpoint it attempts to access.

-Instead of assuming that a connection via VPN or SWG is totally safe and trusted, having the capacity to distinguish typical from abnormal activity helps enterprises to tighten authentication rules and regulations.
+Instead of assuming that a connection via VPN or SWG is safe and trusted, having the capacity to distinguish typical from abnormal activity helps enterprises tighten authentication rules and regulations.